molgenis/molgenis-imputation/README.md

 python molgenis-impute.py --list
 ```

-Under the hood molgenis-impute uses <a href="https://github.com/molgenis/systemsgenetics/tree/master/genotype-aligner">Genotype Aligner</a> for quality control and <a href="http://mathgen.stats.ox.ac.uk/impute/impute_v2.html">impute2</a> tool for imputation.
+Under the hood molgenis-impute uses <a href="https://github.com/molgenis/systemsgenetics/tree/master/Genotype-Harmonizer">Genotype Harmonizer</a> for quality control and <a href="http://mathgen.stats.ox.ac.uk/impute/impute_v2.html">impute2</a> tool for imputation.

-The imputation task is split according many chunks.
+The imputation task is split in many chunks.
 The split is 2-dimensional: according to genomic position and according to samples:
 * The genomic position split is per 5.000.000 distance.
 You can change this with the ```--position_batch_size``` option.
 * The sample split is done so that each chunk should have approximately the same number of samples.
 The default setting is that each sample chunk should have at least 500 samples but not more than twice this value (1000=2*500).
 To change the default value of 500, use the ```--sample_batch_size```option.